GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Abstract

 \section{Abstract}

-While the rapid expansion of data centers poses challenges for power grids, it also offers new opportunities as potentially flexible loads.
-Existing power system research often abstracts data centers as aggregate resources, while computer system research primarily focuses on optimizing GPU energy efficiency and largely ignores the grid impacts of optimized GPU power consumption.
+While the rapid expansion of data centers poses challenges for power grids, it also offers new opportunities as flexible loads.
+Existing power system research often abstracts data centers as aggregate resources, while computer system research focuses on GPU energy efficiency and largely ignores grid impacts.
 To bridge this gap, we develop a GPU-to-Grid framework that couples device-level GPU control with power system objectives.
-We study distribution-level voltage regulation enabled by flexibility in LLM inference, using batch size as a control knob that trades off the voltage impacts of GPU power consumption against inference latency and token throughput.
-We first formulate this problem as an optimization problem and then realize it as an online feedback optimization controller that leverages measurements from both the power grid and GPU systems.
-Our key insight is that reducing GPU power consumption alleviates violations of lower voltage limits, while increasing GPU power mitigates violations near upper voltage limits in distribution systems; this runs counter to the common belief that minimizing GPU power consumption is always beneficial to power grids.
+We study distribution-level voltage regulation enabled by LLM inference flexibility, using batch size as a data-center-side control knob that trades off GPU power consumption, inference latency, and token throughput.
+We first formulate the problem as an optimization problem and then realize it as an online feedback optimization controller, implemented by the data center operator using its own empirical GPU power-performance model and real-time measurements from both the GPU and grid systems.
+Our key insight is that reducing GPU power alleviates lower-voltage violations, while increasing GPU power mitigates upper-voltage violations; this challenges the common belief that minimizing GPU power is always beneficial to power grids. \footnote{Open-sourced as part of the OpenG2G library~\cite{openg2g-arxiv26,openg2g-github}.}